xinwei-dl/Programming_Skills_Supplement/README.md

 # Programming_Skills_Supplement
-This is the supplementary material for programming skills to apply for MS in Analytics in UChicago.
+This is the supplementary material for programming skills to apply for my master degree.
 The three folders here are the code for the three projects.

 ### GCN classification